run-llama/chat-ui/.changeset/grumpy-geckos-drive.md

 ---
-'@llamaindex/chat-ui': patch
+'@llamaindex/chat-ui': minor
 ---

-feat: render annotation inline
+feat: support inline rendering of annotations and use it for artifacts